-Remote invigilation is the method by which assessments are supervised over the internet, so instead of students having to go to an approved assessment centre, they can take their assessment at home or at another secure location of their choice.
-Students will be recorded during the entirety of their assessment, and all recordings will be reviewed.
+AAT Remote invigilation is the method by which the assessment is monitored over the Internet.
+Instead of going to an approved assessment center, students can take their assessment at home or in another safe place.
+Students will be recorded during their assessment, and all recordings will be reviewed.

-Following the successful delivery of a controlled pilot of remote invigilation on a small number of our assessments we're pleased to confirm that remote invigilation will be made more widely available for a selected number of AAT assessments via a phased roll-out from 24 May 2021.
-The performance of all assessments conducted via remote invigilation will continue to be carefully monitored moving forwards.
+Following the successful delivery of AAT remote invigilation on our assessments, we're pleased to confirm that AAT remote invigilation will be made widely available for a selected number of AQ2022 AAT assessments via roll-out from May 24, 2021.
+The performance of all assessments conducted via AAT remote invigilation will continue to be carefully monitored.

-The table below indicates our current plans to roll out remote invigilation across a number of our assessments.
-All of the dates and selected assessments remain subject to change at AAT's sole discretion.
+The table below indicates our current plans to roll out AAT remote invigilation across several of our assessments.
+All dates and selected reviews remain subject to change at AQ2022 AAT's sole discretion.

 |Access||Access to Bookkeeping (ATBK)||24 May 2021|